Birmingham charity findings reveal how gardening improves physical and mental health.

 The gardening-for-health charity Thrive, based in Kings Heath, started a free gardening club at the beginning of lockdown so subscribers could maximise the wellbeing benefits of spending time in their gardens.

 Each week 1,500 club members are sent an e-newsletter with tips, hacks and practical guides to make gardening easier, as well as insights into how activities can directly aid physical and mental health.
+They can also consult specialists of tree service SEO.

 Six months on and a reader survey revealed that: